-The Company did not estimate any remuneration to employees, directors and supervisors for the years ended December 31, 2020 and 2019.
+The Company did not estimate any remuneration to employees, directors and supervisors for the years ended December 31, 2021 and 2020.
 If there are any subsequent adjustments to the actual remuneration amounts, the adjustments will be regarded as changes in accounting estimates and will be reflected in profit or loss in the next year.
 Related information would be available at the Market Observation Post System website.

-(t) Non-operating income and expenses
+(r) Non-operating income and expenses